envoyproxy/gateway/site/content/en/v1.0.1/tasks/security/backend-tls.md

 title: "Backend TLS: Gateway to Backend"
 ---

-This guide demonstrates how TLS can be achieved between the Gateway and a backend.
-The guide uses a self-signed CA, so it should be used for testing and demonstration purposes only.
+This task demonstrates how TLS can be achieved between the Gateway and a backend.
+This task uses a self-signed CA, so it should be used for testing and demonstration purposes only.

 Envoy Gateway supports the Gateway-API defined [BackendTLSPolicy][].